Marijuana Packaging History

 Legal & law abiding

 Another benefit of mylar bags and other new packaging options like screw top vials, are being regulatory compliant.
-Which is important with legalization federally for CBD / Hemp Oil, and state legalization for medical and recreational use ever-increasing.
+Which is important with legalization federally for CBD, and state legalization for medical and recreational use ever-increasing.

 Examples of these requirements are child proof, tamper evident, resealable, opaque in material among others.
 Wholesale options like the bags and vials we mentioned, are trending in popularity as they check off all the boxes for widespread packaging guidelines.

-Lastly, today’s weed industry has moved beyond just packaging flower, to Concentrates.
+Lastly, today’s weed industry has moved beyond just packaging flower.
 From edibles, wax, shatter and more...packaging options keep expanding along with the expansion of products.

-For all your products and cannabis package needs, we have a long history in the market as well.
+For all your products and cannabis package needs, MJ Wholesale has a long history in the market too.
 From old school, traditional or modern options, check out our wholesale selection fit for your brand and modern day trends or requirements.